AdobeDocs/experience-manager-cloud-service.en/help/forms/create-and-use-custom-functions.md

 You can add custom functions by adding client library.
 To create a client library, perform the following steps:

 1. [Clone your AEM Forms as a Cloud Service Repository](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/onboarding/journey/developers.html?lang=en#accessing-git).
 1. Create a folder under the `[AEM Forms as a Cloud Service repository folder]/apps/` folder.
-For example, create a folder named as `experience-league`
+For example, create a folder named as `experience-league`.
-1. Navigate to `[AEM Forms as a Cloud Service repository folder]/apps/[AEM Project Folder]/experience-league/` and create a `ClientLibraryFolder` as `es6clientlibs`.
+1. Navigate to `[AEM Forms as a Cloud Service repository folder]/apps/[AEM Project Folder]/experience-league/` and create a `ClientLibraryFolder`.
+For example, create a client library folder as `es6clientlibs`.
-1. Add a property `categories`with string type value as `es6customfunctions` to the `es6clientlibs` folder.
+1. Add a property `categories` with string type value.
+For example, assign the value `es6customfunctions` to the `categories` property for the `es6clientlibs` folder.

    >[!NOTE]
    >
-   >`es6customfunctions`is an example category.
-You can choose any name for the category.
+   > You can choose any name for `client library folder` and `categories` property.

 1. Create a folder named `js`.
 1. Navigate to the `[AEM Forms as a Cloud Service repository folder]/apps/[AEM Project Folder]/es6clientlibs/js` folder.